 “I have found the How will our Children have Faith LEARN publication is a great starting point for Kirk Session, Youth Teams and congregations to think about WHY, WHO and WHAT’s NEXT.
 It asks questions you must answer and come to an answer together that works best for you, your congregation and the children and young people within your community.”- Glasgow

 Abernethy Presbytery used this Booklet as a tool for a day conference.
 People from across the Presbytery attended and we followed the outline of the book as our guide for the day.
 We particularly appreciated the opportunity to reflect share ideas and hear what was going on in other churches.
 Explore together and the Bible based nature of the Booklet.
 This has encouraged some churches to try something new with children and young people eg a 'Wellie Walk' for younger children.
 A Prayer space at church including a children's afternoon.
 'Bubblegum and Fluff' at one of the churches for all the P6's feeder primaries for the local high school which was a great success.
 The prayer space at the end helped to give folk time to reflect and think about ongoing ways for the church to connect with the school.

-The Congregational Learning Group of the Mission and Discipleship Council is seeking to inspire and resource churches with new ways of approaching mission and discipleship with children and young people through further Learn publications and Community of Faith Conferences.
+The Church of Scotland seeks to inspire and resource churches with new ways of approaching mission and discipleship with children and young people through further Learn publications and Community of Faith Conferences.